 His approach is informed by a deep engagement with the environs in which he works.
 For nearly two decades, he has found inspiration specifically in the desert, which has opened up new opportunities for composing space and working with natural forms.
 Moonlight—and in particular, the desert nocturne—has become a significant part of his oeuvre, for the freedom it allows and the mystery it contains.
 A short film about the artist’s approach and dedication to painting at night, titled Nocturnes, was released in January 2016.

-Balancing abstraction and representation, Merrell’s paintings reflect an intense awareness of place: his knowledge of the history, geography, flora, and fauna of a location unite with his sense of color and design.
+Balancing representation and abstraction, Merrell’s paintings reflect an intense awareness of physical places.
+His knowledge of the history, geography, flora, and fauna of a location unite with his sense of color and design.
 Whether depicting concrete streets in an urban metropolis, a portrait painted outside, a playful still life, or the poetry of solitude in the vast desert night, they stand apart.

-His work has been exhibited at the Autry Museum of the American West, the Frederick R. Weisman Museum in Malibu, the National Cowboy & Western Heritage Museum in Oklahoma City, the Natural History Museum of Los Angeles, the Pacific Asia Museum in Pasadena, USC Fisher Museum of Art, the Wildling Museum in Santa Ynez, and in the Coors Western Art Exhibit & Sale in Denver, as well as at other museums and venues across the United States.
+His work has been exhibited at the Autry Museum of the American West, the Frederick R. Weisman Museum, the National Cowboy & Western Heritage Museum, the Natural History Museum of Los Angeles, the Pacific Asia Museum, the San Bernardino County Museum, USC Fisher Museum of Art, the Wildling Museum, and in the Coors Western Art Exhibit & Sale, among others.

-Eric Merrill is represented by Maxwell Alexander Gallery, Los Angeles, California.
+Eric Merrell is represented by Maxwell Alexander Gallery, Los Angeles, California.